School & Community Habitat Grant

 We're looking for partners to match our awardees' for selected projects.
 Partners have provided services including consultation, design planning, labor & equipment usage, and more.

-Grant awards are determined by a committee of local experts and community members.
-Sign up to join the committee or nominate someone else.
+Grant awards are determined by an evaluation committee of local experts and community members.
+Contact us if interested to join the committee or nominate someone else.

 Grant Awardee Projects' Map!